JayFoxRox/nv2a-trace/README.md

 ### Usage

 This project uses [xboxpy](https://github.com/XboxDev/xboxpy).
-Please read its documentation to find out how to configure it for your Xbox.
+Please read its documentation to find out how to install and configure it for your Xbox.

 Afterwards, you can run these commands: